Exact Sequences III - Morphisms of Exact Sequences

 The proof of this lemma is a good exercise in "diagram chasing."

 If you're wondering if there's a "Long Five Lemma", the answer is yes.
-There are actually many named "diagram lemmas", such as the Four Lemma, the Five Lemma, and the famous Snake Lemma.
-All of these diagrams (and many, many more) are corollaries of perhaps the greatest lemma of abstract nonsense: The Salamander Lemma.
+There are actually many named "diagram lemmas", such as the Four Lemma, the Five Lemma and the famous Snake Lemma.
+All of these diagrams (and many, many more) are corollaries of perhaps the greatest diagram lemma of them all: The Salamander Lemma.

 Suggested next notes